NachiketSLele/SIEM/03_Wazuh_SIEM_FIM_Lab.md

 Networking: the Ubuntu VM used a **bridged adapter** so the manager and the Windows agent were on the same network and could communicate.

-> 📸 **Screenshot needed:** A simple diagram (Windows agent → Wazuh manager), or the Wazuh dashboard "Agents" page showing the connected agent.
+> **Screenshot:** A simple diagram (Windows agent → Wazuh manager), or the Wazuh dashboard "Agents" page showing the connected agent.

 ---